Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 But when you dig deeper, their performance, cost, and use cases differ significantly.

-This guide breaks down the differences in a clear, practical way so you can confidently choose the right fiber for your application.
+This guide breaks down the differences in a clear, practical way so you can confidently choose the right fibre for your application.

 • Long-distance telecom networks